1: Is a bat made of [such-and-such timber] better than one made of [some other timber]?

 Impact Tone Frequency is just the term we use internally during our own speed/frequency testing.
 Other blade smiths may call it something different.

-5: Do you use composites materials like carbon fibre, kevlar etc?
+5: Do you use synthetic composite materials like carbon fibre, kevlar etc?

 6: Do you seal your playing surfaces and edges?

 Yes - all our blades have two thin coats of waterproof PU varnish on the playing surfaces and along the full length of the edge.